 However, we call it an ‘eternal’ crusade, because the Imperium’s quest to claim the Guinness Galactic Record for ‘most successful genocides committed’ has been, to put it gently, a colossal failure.
 After millennia of endless fighting, the galaxy of the 41st millennium is still absolutely chock full of aliens, most of them extremely dangerous, and almost all of them – quite understandably – now really quite cross with this upstart tribe of bigoted backwater ape-men that keeps trying to exterminate them.

-Most of the Xenos races far predate humanity’s evolutionary history, and – much akin to earth’s undiscovered species – there are reportedly thousands of smaller alien species in 40k’s galaxy that haven’t merited more than a passing comment in a Black Library novel, much less any Games Workshop or Forge World miniatures of their own.
+Most of the Xenos races far predate humanity’s evolutionary history, and – much akin to earth’s undiscovered species – there are reportedly thousands of smaller alien species in 40k’s galaxy that haven’t merited more than a passing comment in a Warhammer 40k book, much less any Games Workshop or Forge World miniatures of their own.

 Even among the main Xenos armies, model choices tend to be more limited, and updates less frequent, than they are for the Imperium and Chaos factions (although GW’s recent massive overhaul of the Necrons range could signal changes to come here).
 Still, 40k’s Xenos factions are hardly bit-players – they have their own motives and designs upon the galaxy, and each has a rich history and mythology of its own, with its culture, philosophies and ways of war reflected in its rules and models on the tabletop.

-Before we launch into the alien hordes, though, if you’d rather start with the human and Space Marine forces of the Imperium (or their twisted, chaotic mirror images) – we’ve got guides for them too!
+Before we launch into the alien hordes, though, if you’d rather start with the human and Space Marine forces of the Imperium (or their twisted, Chaos Space Marine mirror images) – we’ve got guides for them too!

 Still here?
-Onwards, then, with a roll-call of the full-scale, payable Xenos armies in Warhammer 40K, with their own distinct rules and miniatures:
+Onwards, then, with a roll-call of the full-scale, playable Xenos armies in Warhammer 40K, with their own distinct rules and miniatures: